Aifedayo/DRF-API/README.md

 **HTTP DELETE (delete):** _Same as the above but with different method_

+The process of querying and converting tabular database values into JSON is known as `Serialization`

 | **Server-side Tech** | **Client-side Tech** |
 | ---------------- | ---------------- |